Answering Common Workers’ Compensation Questions

 If your accident prevents you from earning an equal or greater income than before it happened, you are likely still eligible for partial wage replacement.
 If you are able to resume work and earn the same income as before your injuries, benefits may be halted.

 Can My Boss Fire Me For Filing A Claim?

 No. It is against the law for your employer to fire you for filing for workers’ compensation or to tell you not to file a work injury claim.
 If your boss threatens your job or insists that you do not submit a claim, you should report him or her immediately to the State of Michigan Workers’ Compensation Agency.
 If your employer demotes, disciplines or terminates you, you may also have a retaliation claim.
 It is a separate claim from your workers’ compensation claim.
 We also handle these claims.

 Can I Sue My Employer For Damages?

-Yes.
-You can sue your employer for taking reckless or premeditated actions that led up to your injuries.
-If you choose this legal route, however, keep in mind that you waive your right to workers' compensation benefits.
-Instead, if you win your case, a court may award you coverage for medical treatment, lost income and emotional anguish.
+You can only sue your employer if it was an intentional act against you that caused your injuries or if your employer knew you were going to be injured.
+If you choose this legal route however, keep in mind that you waive your right to workers’ compensation benefits.
+Instead, if you win your case, a court may award you coverage for medical treatment, lost income and pain and suffering.

 Regardless of the nature of your case, trust our lawyers to handle it with an attentive ear and fierce representation.
 Schedule a free initial consultation by filling out our online form or by calling 313-566-4787 or 800-221-6021.